 A picture of Jessica, smiling brightly at the camera.
 She is wearing a white linen shirt with bright blue and black trimmings at sleeve and hem.
 Black embroidery covers the front as well.
 Her long dark curls are worn loose and she wears a gold headpiece over her hair.

-Jessica got her start in historical recreation in the Society for Creative Anachronism in 2017, and quickly fell into work in the area of diversity, equity, and inclusion (DEI).
-She served as the first full-term corporate DEI Officer and continues to educate within the community.
+Jessica got her start in historical recreation in the Society for Creative Anachronism (SCA) in 2017, and was quickly recruited to work in the area of diversity, equity, and inclusion (DEI).
+She served as the first full-term corporate DEI Officer for the SCA and continues to educate within the community.
 Professionally, Jessica’s background as a technical writer specializing in procedural and policy documentation has assisted in constructing inclusive, modern language updates to organizational documents.

 Download the handout by clicking here.